-- Create locations, policies, and custom lists
+- Create locations, sub-locations, policies, and custom lists

 - Assign locations and custom lists that they created or are allowed to manage in a policy.
 A tenant administrator can assign these locations and custom lists to a policy they are permitted to access.
 If a location contains sub-locations, the sub-locations are also assigned.

 - Schedule a report.
 Report results are based on the locations that the tenant administrator is allowed to access.

 - Add email addresses for alert and system issues communication emails.
 A tenant administrator can add email addresses, but they can only select that users receive alert and system issue communication emails.
 For the data that’s reported in an alert communication, a tenant administrator can associate the locations they are allowed to manage.

 - View the settings associated with

 locations, policies, and custom lists that they did not create or that they are